Fourth victim dies in hospital after tragic fire on Iroquois Street

-Authorities have identified the victims as 77-year-old Gloria Anderson and the two children, 7-year-old Maylia Jackson and 6-year-old Michele Jackson.
+A funeral was held Saturday afternoon for 77-year-old Gloria Anderson and the two children, 7-year-old Maylia Jackson and 6-year-old Michele Jackson.
 Two others, a 19-year-old and a 5-year-old, are in critical condition.

 During a press conference Thursday, Mayor-President Sharon Weston Broome said EBR parish saw seven fire-related deaths in total in 2017.
 Less than a week into 2018, there have been nine fire-related deaths reported.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.

 Responses pour in after On Your Side report profiling man's bike troubles

 Supreme Court ruling adds new wrinkle in Louisiana tax talks

 Last animal shelter in Ascension facing possible closure, considering tax for funding

 LSU Track star Aleia Hobbs happy she could represent her home state...

 14-year-old CoCo Gauff wants to be the next star in pro tennis

 Pete Jenkins reflects on 2017 season